Topological radical of Banach module: Maximal contractive monomorphisms

 Since $\Ga'$ is not empty and every linear ordered subset in $\Ga'$ admits an upper bound, there is a maximal element $\ga$ in $\Ga'$.
 Now we claim that $\ga$ is a maximal contractive monomorphism.
 Suppose that $\ga'\!:Z\to X$ is a non-surjective contractive monomorphism and $\ka\!:Y\to Z$ is a contractive morphism such that $\ga=\ga'\ka$.
 It follows from Lemma~\ref{smmax0} that $\ga'\dotplus\phi$ is a $C$-epimorphism.
 Hence, $\ga'\in \Ga'$.
 Since $\ga$ is maximal in $\Ga'$, $\ka$ is an isometric isomorphism.
 Thus $\ga$ is a maximal contractive monomorphism.
 By construction $\ga\succeq\al_0$. \end{proof}

-\begin{re} In the proof we build a supremum of a directed set of contractive monomorphism implicitly.
+\begin{re} In the proof we find the supremum of a directed set of contractive monomorphism implicitly.
 It is not hard to see that the constructions of $\vee$ and $\wedge$ from Definition~\ref{meetjoinm} can be applied to arbitrary sets of monomorphism also. \end{re}

-\begin{pr} Suppose that $X$ is finitely-generated.
-Then for every non-surjective contractive monomorphisms $\al_0$ with range in $X$ there exists a maximal contractive monomorphisms $\ga$ such that $\ga\succeq\al_0$. \end{pr} \begin{proof} Let $x_1,\ldots,x_n$ be generators of $X$.
+\begin{prop} Suppose that $X$ is finitely-generated.
+Then for every non-surjective contractive monomorphism $\al_0$ with range in $X$ there exists a maximal contractive monomorphism $\ga$ such that $\ga\succeq\al_0$. \end{prop} \begin{proof} Let $x_1,\ldots,x_n$ be generators of $X$.
 Consider morphisms

-Since $\al_0$ is not surjective and $\al_0\dotplus\tau_1\dotplus\cdots\dotplus\tau_n$ is surjective, there exist minimal $k$ in $\{0,\ldots,n-1\}$ such that $\al_0\dotplus\tau_1\dotplus\cdots\dotplus\tau_k$ is surjective.
+Since $\al_0$ is not surjective and $\al_0\dotplus\tau_1\dotplus\cdots\dotplus\tau_n$ is surjective, there exist minimal $k$ in $\{1,\ldots,n\}$ such that $\al_0\dotplus\tau_1\dotplus\cdots\dotplus\tau_k$ is surjective.
 This implies that there exists $C\ge 1$ such that $\al_0\dotplus\tau_1\dotplus\cdots\dotplus\tau_k$ is a $C$-epimorphism.

 Denote by $\Ga$ a family of all contractive monomorphisms $\be$ with range in $X$ such that $\be$ is not surjective and $\be\dotplus\tau_k$ is a $C$-epimorphism.
 Let us set $\be_0=\al_0\vee\al_1\vee\cdots\vee\al_{k-1}$, where $\al_i$ is a contractive monomorphism such that $\Image\al_i=\Image\tau_i$.
 Note that $x_k\notin\Image\be$ for every $\be\in \Ga$.
 It follows from Proposition~\ref{1oc} that $\dist(x_k,\Image\be)\ge 1/C$ for every $\be\in \Ga$.
 Thus, the conditions of Lemma~\ref{smmax1} are satisfied.
 Hence, there exists a maximal contractive monomorphism $\ga$ such that $\ga\succeq\be_0$.
 Therefore $\ga\succeq\al_0$. \end{proof}